JonKern/TinyRPG-CSC260/README.md

 # TinyRPG-CSC260
-Final Project CSC-260 Spring 2022
+Final Project CSC-260 Spring 2022, Jon Kern-Anderson

 ## Version Control
 Demonstrated use of Version Control by using GitHub for commits